0xRetroDev/stealthly/README.md

 - **Exponential Bonding Curve**: Fair price discovery from launch to graduation
 - **Anti-Dump Protection**: Time-decaying fees (20% → 1% over 15 minutes)
-- **Auto-Graduation**: Automatic DEX listing when threshold is reached
+- **Auto-Graduation**: Automatic DEX listing when threshold is reached.
+(Feel free to integrete your DEX of choice)
 - **BITE Encryption**: Transaction security through FAIR's native encryption layer

 ## How It Works